-All separations of employees are designated as
+12.01 TYPES OF SEPARATIONS.
+All separations of employees are designated as one of the following types:

 - 1) Resignation;

 - 2) Retirement;

 - 3) Reduction in Force;

 - 4) Dismissal;

 - 5) Disability; or

 - 6) Death.

 Employees must wait a twelve (12) month waiting period before rehire is available.
 Prior approval from Commissioners Court is needed for any rehire returning before twelve (12) months period.